elbekay/elbekay.github.io/_posts/2020-06-16-sync-metadata-with-tableau.md

 This will produce an output like below.
 Two key pieces of information we need are
 1. The value under **fullName** to link to BigQuery is the table id.
-2. The **luid** which is the used to uniquely identify the Table when using the Tabelea REST API metadata methods.
+2. The **luid** which is the used to uniquely identify the Table when using the Tableau REST API metadata methods.

         {